John Nott: Business career

 From 1985 to 1989 Nott was chairman and chief executive of Lazard Brothers.
 This coincided with the cabinet crisis on the future of Westland Helicopters, which severely rocked the Thatcher government.
 Lazard Brothers acted for Westland against Michael Heseltine's proposal for a European consortium.
 Among the other well-publicised events that occurred while Nott was at Lazard was the takeover of Guinness.
 He also served as chairman of Hillsdown Holdings, a multinational food company, and of the Canadian firm Maple Leaf Foods, and was deputy of Royal Insurance.
 In addition, he was an adviser to APAX Partners and Freshfields.

 Books

 Nott published his autobiography, Here Today, Gone Tomorrow, in 2002.
 Other works include: Mr Wonderful Takes a Cruise (2004), Haven't We Been Here Before (2007), Mr Wonderful Seeks Immortality (2014) and Memorable Encounters (2018).

 Personal life

 In 1959 Nott married Miloska Sekol, whom he met at the University of Cambridge.
-They had two sons (including the film composer Julian Nott) and a daughter, Sasha.
+They had two sons (including the film composer Julian Nott) and a daughter, Sasha (wife of Hugo, Baron Swire).

 He was a supporter of Brexit.
 In 2016 he had criticised the "poisoned EU debate" in the Conservative Party and suspended his party membership until there was a change of leadership.

 Nott spent much of his retirement restoring his 200 acre farm in Cornwall.
 He died on 6 November 2024, at the age of 92.

 At the time of his death, he, John Major and Malcolm Rifkind were the only surviving members of the Thatcher cabinet not sitting in either house of Parliament.